ConfederacyOfGaia/Gaia/players-guide.md

 ## Backgrounds

 All backgrounds come with a feat; you can choose one from the list in each background.

-A Gaian human can choose to forego their feat at first level and instead choose to be a descendant of one of the Zephyran noble families.
-Such a character increases their Starting Funds by 10d4 x 10 gilders, and can choose a fancy jerkin for starting armor.
-There is also a possibility that having noble blood will come up in the future...

 ### Acolyte